 We use the dust entrainment and deposition (DEAD) scheme (Zender et al., 2003) in the GEOS-Chem model to calculate dust emissions.
 The saltation process is dependent on the critical threshold wind speed, which is determined by surface roughness, soil type and soil moisture.
-Dust aerosol is transported in four size bins (0.1-1.0, 1.0-1.8, 1.8-3.0, and 3.0-6.0 μm radius).
+Dust aerosol is transported in four size bins (0.1-1.0, 1.0-1.8, 1.8-3.0, and

+$3.0-6.0 \,\mu\text{m}$ radius).
 Detailed description of the dust emission parameterization is in Sect.
-S1 of the supplemental material.
+S1 in the Supplement.

 The fractional area of land with erodible dust is represented by a source function.
 The dust source function used in the dust emission module plays an important role in determining the spatial distribution of dust emissions.
-The standard GEOS-Chem model (version 12.5.0) uses a source function at 2° x 2.5° resolution from Ginoux et al. (2001) as implemented by Fairlie et al. (2007).
-We implement an updated high resolution version of the dust source function in this study at 0.25° x 0.25° resolution (Sect.
-S2).
-Figure S2 shows a map of the original and updated version of the dust source function.
+The standard GEOS-Chem model (version 12.5.0) uses a source function at $2^{\circ} \times 2.5^{\circ}$ resolution from Ginoux et al. (2001) as implemented by Fairlie et al. (2007).
+We implement an updated high-resolution version of the dust source function in this study at $0.25^{\circ} \times 0.25^{\circ}$ resolution (Sect.
+S2 in the Supplement).
+Figure S2 in the Supplement shows a map of the original and updated version of the dust source function.
 The updated source function exhibits more spatially resolved information due to its finer spatial resolution resulting in a higher fraction of erodible dust over in the eastern Arabian Peninsula, the Bodélé depression, and the central Asian deserts.
-The dust module dynamically applies this source function, together with information on soil moisture, vegetation, and land use to calculate hourly emissions using the Harmonized Emissions Component (HEMCO) module described below.
+The dust module dynamically applies this source function together with information on soil moisture, vegetation, and land use to calculate hourly emissions using the Harmonized Emissions Component (HEMCO) module described below.